zkyko/RecorderApp/docs/01-studio-architecture.md

 - **Introduce a new artifact:** Create a generator in `src/generators/` and register it inside `codegen-service.ts` so the UI can expose it as another export toggle.
 - **Wire a new execution target:** Implement a runner in `src/main/services/test-runner.ts` and surface it as a selectable profile in the Settings screen.
 - **Add a new integration:** Create a service in `src/main/services/` (e.g., `newIntegrationService.ts`), add IPC handlers in `bridge.ts`, and create UI components in `src/ui/src/components/`.
+- **Add diagnostics check:** Create a check in `src/ElectronTest/checks/` and register it in the diagnostics screen for environment validation.

 Use this document as the “map of maps.”
 For contributor-level detail see `02-developer-guide.md`; for step-by-step UX flows see `03-user-guide.md`.